For both Stage II/Stage IV:

 NOMADS is the actual site for the past 14 days' of data placed there by the NCEP production job. 'ftpprd.ncep' and 'ftp.ncep' both point to the NOMADS site.
 In 2015 there was an effort to discontinue the ftp/ftpprd.ncep.noaa.gov addresses and just have nomads.ncep.noaa.gov - there was a TIN out for it, but it was not executed, presumably because turning the old addresses off would have affected too many people/jobs.

 On 2 May 2017 the precipitation analyses data path changed from http://nomads.ncep.noaa.gov/pub/data/nccf/com/hourly/prod/ nam_pcpn_anal.yyyymmdd to http://nomads.ncep.noaa.gov/pub/data/nccf/com/pcpanl/prod/ pcpanl.yyyymmdd/.
 This was to meet some central operation standards.
-When asked in early March how users could be notified of such changes, we were told that anyone can receive notices by either
+Officially the best way to keep up with such changes is to either (or better yet, both)

-We hope there would not be another change of data paths in the future.
+We do not foresee another change of data paths in the near future.

 How is the observation time reflected in the file name?